HedwigOl/straattaal_attitudes/README.md

 ## Overview

 In this repository are the **Javascript** files for the Implicit Association Test conducted with human participants and the **Python** files with the code for creating prompts, running prompt, and extracting the responses in the desired format from the LLM output.
-For all experiments, **R** files aren included used in data analysis.
+For all experiments, **R** files used for the data analysis are included.

 ---